filecoin-project/lotus/documentation/misc/Update_Dependencies_Lotus.md

 👉 Example of a [PR updating Filecoin-FFI](https://github.com/filecoin-project/lotus/pull/11431)

-👉 If you need to create a Filecoin-FFI release, you can follow the steps outlined here: [Creating a Filecoin-FFI Release](https://github.com/filecoin-project/filecoin-ffi/pull/461)
+👉 If you need to create a Filecoin-FFI release, you can follow [the release process](https://github.com/filecoin-project/filecoin-ffi?tab=readme-ov-file#release-process).

 ## Updating Ref-FVM